nilearn/nilearn/doc/manipulating_images/manipulating_images.rst

      on :term:`probabilistic atlas` Nifti-like images whereas

    * A function :func:`nilearn.regions.connected_label_regions` can be used on atlases denoted as labels.
-For instance, atlases labelled using KMeans.
+For instance, atlases labeled using KMeans.

 .. _nibabel: https://nipy.org/nibabel/